Operation Berlin (Atlantic): Opposing plans

-The Royal Navy anticipated Germany's intentions, and adopted plans of its own to institute convoys to protect merchant shipping and deploy cruisers to detect attempts by German warships to break out into the Atlantic Ocean.
+The Royal Navy anticipated Germany's intentions, and adopted plans to institute convoys to protect merchant shipping and deploy cruisers to detect attempts by German warships to break out into the Atlantic Ocean.
 These included initiating cruiser patrols of the waters between Greenland and Scotland through which German raiders would have to pass to enter the Atlantic following the outbreak of war.
 The Home Fleet, the main British battle force in the North Atlantic, was responsible for locating and intercepting German warships in the area.
 From 20 December 1940 it was commanded by Admiral John Tovey.